youlingzixing/one/README.md

 # one
-one picture and one sentence
+one background and one sentence